fradeve/sipontomedievale/ark-guide/guide.markdown

 	As usual, user have to define the site code.

-	In the final step, user will select the same options seen above, plus the "raw_itemval_col" containing the value that will be imported in this field (usually the `ark.import_test.year` column itself) and the "Date type".
+	In the final step, user will select the same options seen above, plus the "raw_itemval_col".
+This is a key field, because while "UID column" field gives to the import script a series of number to cycle in order to perform a complete check of all the records, the "raw_itemval_col" defines the code (`itemval`) to append to the Site Code (above, ARK or SIP) in order to give a unique value to each record.
+That said, for instance, one could bind both fields to the UID value, or UID to UID and "raw_itemval_col" to the ordinal US value stored in another column.
+This last option is useful when external scripts try to access Ark data using the SU number (derived from other db, eg. PostGIS) instead of the Ark's internal UID.

 	Please notice that the values in the "Date type" drop-down list can be found and modified editing the `ark.cor_lut_datetype` lookup table and accordingly defining a name for that in the `cor_tbl_alias` table (remember to set here the `itemkey` and `itemvalue` values for the new record, based on the `cor_lut_datetype.id` value).

 	Done!
 User can run a dry test.